 The resin type is either a soft or hard resin.
-Regardless of what material used, liners and cushions keep your false teeth in good shape by extending their usable life.
+Regardless of what material is used, liners and cushions keep your false teeth in good shape by extending their usable life.

 Dentures replace missing or damaged teeth and add volume to the jawbone.
 Still, with the changes to your jawbone over time, the dentures that were once a perfect fit may not fit as well.
 False teeth reliners and denture cushions act to fill the gaps created by the changes in your jawbone.
 This allows dentures to seat firmly once again in your mouth.

-Process for Making Professional Denture Liners
+Process For Making Professional Denture Liners

-The hard resin option is for longer term use but is not as flexible as soft resin.
+The hard resin option is for longer-term use but is not as flexible as soft resin.
 Both have their positive and negative points.
 You can discuss the choice of which kind is best for your specific situation with your dentist before relining.

 It takes up to about an hour for your dentist to create and fit your new reliner.

 The thickness of your denture plate becomes thicker with the addition of the new liner.
 Over time, with the changes in your mouth and the addition of the reliner, this may result in requiring a new base.

 If you are not keen on the professional route, there are some do-it-yourself relining products available.
 They work on the same basic principle as the professionally-made relines.

-Essentially you mix a paste, apply it to the bottom of your dentures where they sit on your gums and as it dries, it hardens creating a vacuum seal.
+Essentially you mix a paste, and apply it to the bottom of your dentures where they sit on your gums and as it dries, it hardens creating a vacuum seal.

 Here are some DIY options for denture reliners: